-The Listening, Reading and Writing exams (the latter two each include a short translation task) are taken at the end of the course.
-The Speaking exam takes place in April/May of Year 11, in school, but is assessed externally.

-It comprises a role-play, a photocard and conversation tasks, with the latter being prepared for throughout the course, and the role-play and photocard tasks prepared within the examination itself.
-Students are awarded marks for demonstrating spontaneity and the ability to answer unseen questions, thus requiring them to develop practical reallife language skills.
+The Listening exam (in French and Spanish this includes a dictation task) and the Reading and Writing exams (the latter two each include a short translation task) are taken at the end of the course.
+The Speaking exam takes place earlier, in April/May of Y11, in school, but is assessed externally.
+The French and Spanish speaking exam comprises of role-play, a reading aloud task, a photo-based discussion task, and unprepared conversation.
+The Mandarin speaking exam comprises a roleplay, a photo-card task and conversation, the latter being prepared throughout the course, and the role-play and photocard tasks prepared within the examination itself.
+Students are awarded marks for demonstrating spontaneity and the ability to answer unseen questions, thus requiring them to develop practical real-life language skills.